Karl Heinrich Emil Becker: Career

 Becker, head of the ballistics and munitions section of the HWA Weapons Testing Division, was a key early supporter of Germany's development of the rocket as a weapon.
 In 1929, Becker got permission of the Reichswehrministerium (RWM, Reich Ministry of Defense) to do so.
 He was interested in the development of both solid-fuel and liquid-fuel rockets.
-Later, one of his subordinates, Walter Dornberger became important as leader of the V-2 rocket program.
+Later, one of his subordinates, Colonel Dr Walter Dornberger became important as leader of the V2 rocket program.
 Wernher von Braun was hired in 1932.

 From 1932, Becker was an Honorary Professor of military sciences at the Friedrich-Wilhelms-Universität (later, the Humboldt-Universität zu Berlin, i.e. University of Berlin).
-From autumn 1933, he was an ordentlicher Professor (ordinarius professor) of technical physics at the Technische Hochschule Berlin in Berlin Charlottenburg (later, the Technical University of Berlin).
+From autumn 1933, he was an ordentlicher Professor (ordinarius professor) of technical physics at the Technische Hochschule Berlin in Berlin Charlottenburg (later, Technische Universität Berlin).
 From 1935, he was ordentlicher Professor of defense technology, physics, and ballistics, as well as dean of the military engineering department (Wehrtechnische Fakultät), which had been newly created in 1933, at the Technische Hochschule Berlin.
 He was on the supervisory board of the Kaiser-Wilhelm Gesellschaft, the umbrella organization for numerous technical institutes.
 From 1935, he was the first general officer to be a member of the Preußische Akademie der Wissenschaften (PAW, Prussian Academy of Sciences).
 In 1937, Becker significantly expanded the Wehrtechnische Fakultät.